nickpetty/squirrel/README.md

 	|
 	|-- index.md

 As you see here, the converted post is placed into a folder of the name of the MD file.
 This helps keep clean URLs.
 This folder is genereated automatically.
 However, the 'posts' folder it is in, is not.
+If it could not find the 'posts' folder, an error would be returned.
 You must duplicate the folder hierarchy in the 'webserver' folder.

 Also, be sure to correctly address your style.css in the templates to reflect the root of what would be your webserver.